-If unsure of where to start, start with confidential counselor Nicole Sandoz, Sexual Assault and Relationship Violence Liasion (SARVL).
+If unsure of where to start, start with a confidential counselor from CAPS or Health Education Services (HES).

 If you are the survivor of a sexual assault, many medical options are available to you on and off campus.
 An individual may choose to seek medical services at any time.
 However, for evidence collection, disease and STI prevention, and better medical care, it is important to seek medical assistance as soon as possible.
-Confidential counselors are available to speak with you about medical options and/or accompany you to the hospital upon request.
+Confidential counselors are available to speak with you about all of your options.

 Urgent medical care is available from any hospital emergency room, a private medical doctor, or a clinic.
 As the home of the DC Forensic Nurse Examiners Program, MedStar Washington Hospital Center in Washington, D.C. provides the most comprehensive care for survivors of sexual assault and, if possible, should be the first place survivors visit for medical care.

 If you choose to seek medical care, consider taking the clothes that you were wearing at the time of the assault with you to the hospital in a paper bag.
 Avoid storing the clothes in a plastic bag in order to preserve evidence.
 You should also bring a change of clothes.